 My routine pre-prepared answer is, "A board of health is always busy."
 And it's the truth.
-If we are caught up on what we must do and on what has been thrown our way, via calls of complaints or nuisances, then it's time to give some attention to assessing, planning and prevention and it is always time to read, study and share.
-And, then there's year-round emergency preparedness training, a topic that barely existed for us before 9-11.
+If we are caught up on what we have to do and on what has been thrown our way, via calls of complaints or nuisances, then it's time to give some attention to assessing, planning and prevention and it is always time to read, study and share.
+And, then there's year round emergency preparedness training, a topic that barely existed for us before 9-11.

 In February we begin again on the inspection of restaurants.
-Once begun, it goes on all year.
-As the calls of concern arrive at the office, sometimes they are resolved quickly with a visit, a couple conversations and a decision based on discovery and knowledge.
+Once begun, it goes on all year, unless a need for our time arises.
+As the calls of concern arrive at the office, sometimes they are resolved fairly quickly with a visit, a couple conversations and a decision based on discovery and knowledge.
 There are other times, though, when a situation extends over weeks or months or even years.
 Houses needing lead paint abatement, landlords not complying with the housing code, cases of hoarding, including "cat ladies", are high up on the list of situations requiring time and attention for the health agent.
 Then there are the environmental concerns involving air quality of smoke or industrial activities next to commercial ones with children.
 Those cases usually require some assistance from State Departments.
 Waiting for that assistance can add to delays in resolution.
 Funding and staff reductions at the State level have been a primary source of reduced actions, reduced response time and an increase in unresolved problems.
 I am sure that what I see is only the tip of the iceberg.

 Winter is also the time for reviewing what happened during the previous summer and trying to find ways to improve upon previous actions.
-One such topic quietly going through assessment on a local, state and national level is the review and consideration of policy change for responding to the threat of Eastern Equine Encephalitis (EEE) and to tick-borne diseases.
-While EEE is still considered rare, it occurs in different patterns now.
-It used to be cyclical and leave us alone for 18 -20 years.
-Now it pops up here and there, sometimes only a few years after its last visit.
+One such topic quietly going through assessment on a local, state and national level is the review and consideration of policy change for responding to the threat of Eastern Equine Encephalitis (EEE).
+This deadly disease is still considered rare but it occurs more often now.
+For reasons not entirely clear, the rules have changed.
+It used to be cyclical and leave us alone for 18 -20 years, with each visit lasting for a few years.
+Now it pops up here and there and hangs around for a few years in a row only a few years after its last visit.
 How can we safely get rid of that guest room and let them know they're not wanted?
 I have a feeling that is not an option.
-The same applies to tick-borne diseases.
-They are rising to epidemic rates.
-We must find better ways to prevent and we will always have to do our part with "personal protection" measures.
+We'll just have to find better ways to prevent and/or shorten the visit and we will always have to do our part with "personal protection" measures.